AppBK/welcome-to-mod-7/README.md

 # Phase 2.5 - Peer Review

-Peer Review will start on Thursday of the first week of capstone every day after lunch, at 12:30 PT / 3:30 EST for a total of 45 minutes.
-Students will get assigned a pair, posted to Slack every day, to review each other's code.
+Peer Review will start on Wednesday of the second week of capstone every day after lunch, at 12:30 PT / 3:30 EST for a total of 45 minutes.
+Students will get assigned a pair, posted to Discord every day, to review each other's code.
 Below are guidelines to help illustrate how peer review will work.
-Please note, that during this time, instructors will not be available for questions on Slack.
+Please note, that during this time, instructors will not be available for questions on Discord.

 *Note- We will also do a short demo the morning of the day peer review starts.*